The Right to Remedy

 All victims of human rights violations have a right to remedy and reparation to enable them to rebuild their lives and those of their children.
 This is the story is about the tens of thousands of people in South Sudan who lived through the horrors of the oil war and have been denied this right.

 This dossier offers all publicly available official documents pertaining to the Unpaid Debt case, expert legal analyses, comments, and a searchable database with background data, all in English.
-During the court sessions, we will offer real time coverage of developments.
+During the court sessions, we will offer regular coverage of developments.

 The importance of court proceedings would be threefold.
 It would be the first time that anybody will be held to account for alleged contribution to any of the unspeakable horrors of Sudan's civil wars.
 It would be a very rare occasion that a multi-billion dollar company would have to defend itself against complicity in international crimes.
-And, if the suspects are found guilty, it will be a unique opportunity to compellingly call upon a multinational company and its shareholders to provide remedy of victims of gross human rights violations.
+And, it enables victims of war crimes to seek justice and redress.

 We claim our right to remedy and reparation from Lundin Petroleum and its shareholders.